oturns/geosnap/README.md

 This will download the appropriate dependencies and install OSNAP in its own conda environment.

+## Getting Started

-To get started analyzing the space-time dynamics of neighborhoods, you should install data from the Longitudinal Tract Database following these [instructions](https://github.com/spatialucr/osnap/tree/master/osnap/data/README.md).
+The quickest way to get started analyzing the space-time dynamics of neighborhoods is by importing a longitudinal dataset that has already been harmonized into consistent boundaries.
+We recommend the (free) Longitudinal Tract Database to get started.

+You can import LTDB using the instructions in this [example notebook](https://github.com/spatialucr/osnap/blob/master/examples/01_getting_started.ipynb). **Note:** *you only need to import the database once and it will be stored inside `osnap` for repeated queries*

-Once the LTDB data is installed, check out the [example](https://github.com/spatialucr/osnap/tree/master/osnap/examples) directory, then start `ipython` or a Jupyter Notebook and hack away!
+Once the LTDB data is installed, check out the other notebooks in the [example](https://github.com/spatialucr/osnap/tree/master/osnap/examples) directory, then start `ipython` or a Jupyter Notebook and hack away

 ## Development